objcio/articles/2014-08-11-snapshot-testing.md

 * Snapshot tests are run at the same time as the rest of your tests.
 They don't have to run as another test scheme.
 They are written in the same language as the rest of your tests.
 They can [mostly](#disadvantages) be run without pushing the view to the screen.
 * Snapshots give code reviews a narrative.
 Tests show up first, offering a promise of what is coming up in the changeset.
 Next is the snapshots, proof that what the tests promise is true.
 Finally, the changes to the codebase show up.
 By the time you've hit the changeset, you're primed both by what has changed internally, and by what will be seen externally by users.
 * Providing visuals during the code review also opens up the review to designers; they can keep on top of changes by watching the project's repo.
 * I've found that writing snapshot tests provides overreaching test coverage.
 I don't believe it's optimal to aim for 100% coverage via unit tests.
 I try to be pragmatic in my approach to testing, wherein most of the changes introduced are tested.
-Snapshots test a large amount of code paths without you specifically aiming for it.
+Snapshots test a large amount of code paths without specifically denoting the paths called.
+This is because it can test the output of a lot systems easily.
+Consider it like painting with a wide brush, giving you the chance to make broad stokes at getting test coverage.
 * Snapshot tests are fast.
 Average tests on a modern MacBook Air using retina iPad-sized images range from 0.015 to 0.080 seconds per test.
 Having hundreds in an application's test suite is no problem.
 The [application I work on][folio] has hundreds of tests and they take less than five seconds.

 ### Tooling